ncphillips/islandora_cmodel/README.md

 # Islandora CModel

-Islandora CModel is a project which extends the concept of Fedora Content Models in the context of an Islandora site, without the addition of new Datastreams.
+Islandora CModel is a project which extends the concept of Fedora Content Models in the context of an Islandora site.

 The two core concepts that have been added, are that of Relationships, and Subtyping.